Shangri-La at the Fort, Manila

-Shangri-La at the Fort is a five-star luxury hotel and mixed-used building in Bonifacio Global City, Taguig, Metro Manila, Philippines.
-It opened on March 1, 2016, and is one of the three hotels managed by Shangri-La Hotels and Resorts located in metro Manila.
-It also hosts residential units.
+Shangri-La at The Fort, also known as Shangri-La The Fort, Manila, is a mixed-use complex located in Bonifacio Global City, Fort Bonifacio, Taguig.
+The development contains a five-star luxury hotel, event venues, retail and the luxury residential units of the Shangri-La Residences The Fort, Manila and Horizon Homes, both of which were operated by Shang Properties.
+It opened on March 1, 2016, and is one of the three hotels managed by Shangri-La Hotels and Resorts located in Metro Manila.

 At 229.3 m tall, it is one of the tallest skyscrapers in the Philippines.

 Architecture and design

 US-based Handel Architects is the design architect of the Shangri-La at the Fort, while GF and Partners Architects Co. is the architect of record.
 Manny Samson and Associates were the interior designers of the building.

 Construction

 The groundbreaking for the building took place on July 3, 2008, in a ceremony led by then-Philippine President Gloria Macapagal Arroyo, though construction began in 2011.
 The hotel had a soft opening on March 1, 2016.

 Facilities

 Hotel

 The Shangri-La Hotel at the Fort hosts 576 rooms and suites as of August 2017, with each room at least 45 sqm big.